gvsulib/library-Status/README.md

     * Table **user**.
 You'll need at least one user who can log in and update the statuses.
       * *user_id* will be automatically updated by the database.
 Just leave it blank.
       * *user_username* must match whatever username your authentication system will pass to the status app.
+      * *password can be NULL, as it is only used with the native login system.
       * *user_fn* is the user's first name.
       * *user_ln* is the user's last name.
       * *user_email* is the user's email address.
       * *user_delete* is a boolean value.
 0 is false (not deleted).
 Someday we will add the ability to "delete" users without removing their records for the database.
 You can do this manually by setting this value to 1 (true).
       * *user_notifications* is a boolean value for toggling notifications on or off.
 It is currently unused.
       * *user_access* is a way to set different access levels for users.
 Currently, set users at 9, which is full access.
 In a future release we will add user restrictions.
-10. Now load the status app in your browser and test it out!
+9. Now load the status app in your browser and test it out!

 #### With Git/Github